Program overview

 The Environmental Technician program offers several unique experiences that enhance learning and practical application:

-• In-class career workshops and one-on-one coaching to prepare for co-op opportunities.
+• Career Workshops: In-class career workshops and one-on-one coaching to prepare for co-op opportunities.

 Career Options

-Graduates of the Environmental Technician program can explore a variety of career options in Canada, including:
+Graduates of the Environmental Technician program can pursue a variety of career options in Canada, including:

-• Field Technician: Conducts field surveys and collects environmental data to support various projects.
+• Field Technician: Conduct field surveys and collect environmental data.

-• Ecology Technician: Assists in the study of ecosystems and wildlife, contributing to conservation efforts.
+• Ecology Technician: Assist in ecological research and conservation efforts.

-• Environmental Consultant: Provides expert advice on environmental regulations and best practices to businesses and organizations.
+• Environmental Consultant: Provide expert advice on environmental regulations and practices.

-• Water Quality Analyst: Tests and analyzes water samples to ensure compliance with health and safety standards.
+• Water Quality Analyst: Analyze water samples to ensure compliance with health standards.

-• Environmental Compliance Officer: Monitors and enforces environmental regulations within organizations.
+• Environmental Compliance Officer: Monitor and enforce environmental regulations.

-• Erosion Management Technician: Develops strategies to prevent soil erosion and protect natural landscapes.
+• Erosion Management Technician: Develop strategies to prevent soil erosion.

-• Geospatial Technician/Analyst: Utilizes GIS technology to analyze spatial data for environmental projects.
+• Geospatial Technician/Analyst: Utilize GIS technology for environmental mapping and analysis.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.